Smart Farming Technologies: Transforming Agriculture for the Future

 Semi-automatic robots with arms can detect weeds and spray pesticides on the affected plants, preventing extensive damage as well as reducing the overall pesticide costs.
 These robots can also be used in harvesting and lifting.
 Heavy farming vehicles can also be navigated from the comfort of homes through phone screens to perform tasks and GPS can track their positions at any time.

-IoT-based remote sensing utilizes sensors like weather stations placed on farms to gather data, which is then transmitted to analytical tools for analysis.
+Remote sensing utilizes sensors like weather stations placed on farms to gather data, which is then transmitted to analytical tools for analysis.
 They monitor the crops for changes in light, humidity, temperature, shape, and size.
 The data collected by sensors in terms of humidity, temperature, moisture precipitation, and dew detection helps in determining the weather pattern in farms so that cultivation is done for suitable crops.
 The analysis of the soil quality helps in determining the nutrient value and drier areas of farms, soil drainage capacity, or acidity, which allows for adjusting the amount of water needed for irrigation and the opt most beneficial type of cultivation.

 Computer imaging involves the use of sensor cameras installed at different points on the farm or drones equipped with cameras.
 The images they capture undergo digital processing to derive meaningful insights from them.
 They are used for quality control, disease detection, irrigation monitoring, and sorting and grading the produce after harvest.
 Image processing using machine learning incorporates comparing images from a database with images of standing crops to determine the size, shape, color, and growth, therefore controlling the quality.